-- Record what action you are taking, for example record the name of the member of staff you have reported to. - The original concern form should be passed to the Chair of Academy Council if the concern/allegation involves the Headteacher.
+- Record what action you are taking, for example record the name of the member of staff you have reported to. - The original concern form should be passed to the CEO of Blue Kite Academies Trust directly (Mr Gary Evans - gevans@bluekitetrust.org). if the concern/allegation involves the Headteacher.
 Copies should not be retained by you. - If the person you have reported the concern to does not take your concern seriously, you must escalate your concern to the Trust DSL.
 Ultimately anyone can report a safeguarding concern about an adult working with children into the local authority, asking to speak to the Designated Officer For Allegations (DOFA).
 See Quick Reference Contact Guide on pages 5/6.